PrintReadyKit

 Major and minor lines

-Most graph paper has two line weights: a faint fine grid and a darker major grid every fifth or tenth fine line.
-The major grid acts as a counting aid; without it, the eye loses count past four or five squares.
-The generator on this site lets you set how many fine lines fall between two major lines.
+Most graph paper carries two line weights: a faint fine grid and a darker major grid every fifth or tenth line.
+The major grid is a counting aid — without it the eye loses count past four or five squares.
+The generator lets you set how many fine lines fall between majors, and the PDF download draws both weights as true vectors.

 Printing accurately